warwickcoding/ruby/session_6/README.md

 -------------------
 If we remember from the previous sessions, methods have been used quite a lot.
 So far, we have been using methods that belong to certain classes provided by the core Ruby language.

 Methods are Ruby's functions.
 Their job is to send a message to another object and this message can perform other functions, collect data or even produce some output.
-There are so many different thing we can to with a method.
+There are so many different things we can do with a method.
 The following list contains a few of the methods we have come across so far.

 - `to_s`
 - `+`